ISSUIUC/ISS-PCB/CONTRIBUTING.md

 When you run `git commit -m [message]`, make the message descriptive.
 It does not have to be a novel, but please avoid messages like "fixed bugs" or "worked on schematic".
 It is recommended to commit often, as this helps with error recovery in case something goes wrong.

-An example of an okay commit message would be `git commit -m "added further steps, details, and images to CONTRIBUTING.md guide"`
+An example of an acceptable commit message would be `git commit -m "added further steps, details, and images to CONTRIBUTING.md guide"`

-## 6. Push to the repo
+## 6. Push to the repository

 Run `git push`, and follow any instructions git gives you.